dh-miami/DHExercise/index.md

-# In Class Exercise
+# In Class Exercise: Thursday March 2nd, 2023
 ## Student's name: XXX

-Thursday March 2nd, 2023

 At the end of the class your write a final thought on the exercise and on the work that we have been doing so far.